 Although our focus is on how we use our buildings to worship God, each is steeped in history, which contributes to our worship.

 St. John the Baptist, Axbridge - also known as Axbridge Church

 Outside the Church

-Work on the current building began in the early 1400s, and grew from an earlier building dating back to about 1230. (the earliest recorded Rector's name dates from 1264).
+Work on the current building began in the early 1400s and grew from an earlier building dating back to about 1230.
+(The earliest recorded Rector's name dates from 1264.)
 It is strikingly placed on its small hill, dominating the town square, which itself still keeps its medieval shape.
 The entrance up the church steps is narrow, so that the full beauty of the building is only gradually revealed as you approach.
 The church is built of limestone and decorated with Doulting stone, while the steps are an interesting example of Dolomitic Conglomerate (pudding stone).
 The pierced parapets are an attractive feature.

-The crossing tower is over 100 feet high, and holds six bells.
+The crossing tower is over 100 feet high and holds six bells.
 The statue on the East side is that of St John the Baptist.
 On the West side is a king -

 Enter through the South porch, with its stone panelled roof and sadly disfigured statuette of the Madonna.
 The first impression on entering the church is of light and space.
 The nave is tall, the windows large, and the glass clear or tinted, rather than stained.
 The church was fortunate that its Victorian restoration came late, in the 1880s, and was at the able hands of the Diocesan architect, J. D. Sedding, who may have designed the glazing patterns himself.
-He also organised the appeal for funds, so we have much to thank him for.
+He also organised the appeal for funds, so we have much for which to thank him.